Offenbach Archival Depot: Institute for the Investigation of the Jewish Question

 At the close of the war, books intended for the Nazis infamous museum, the Institute for the Investigation of the Jewish Question, had been found in a large private house in Frankfurt.
 The house in Frankfurt had been bombed, leaving the books stored in the cellar undamaged.
 One hundred and twenty thousand volumes were added to the Rothschild Library, which, although damaged, was still intact.
 These were later moved to the Offenbach Archival Depot, across the river from Frankfurt.

 The German efficiency in selecting and removing these volumes from the occupied countries and sending them back to German is astounding.
 Also astounding is that many of the major collections remained more or less intact, and were recovered by the Allies at the end of the war.
 German libraries had preserved many of these Dutch collections, as well as their own.
-As such, much of the Biblioteca Rosenthaliana, the library of the Jewish Portuguese Seminarium of Amsterdam, the books of the Societas Spinozana, the collections of the Freemasonic Groot Orde der Nederlanden, the volumes of the Etz Chaim Seminarium, and twenty Sifre Toroth (plural of Torah) were returned to their country from the Offenbach Depot.
+As such, much of the Biblioteca Rosenthaliana, the library of the Jewish Portuguese Seminarium of Amsterdam, the books of the Societas Spinozana, the Masonic collections of the Grand Orient of the Netherlands, the volumes of the Etz Chaim Seminarium, and twenty Sifre Toroth (plural of Torah) were returned to their country from the Offenbach Depot.